 This is one of those “Rooferfoods” that should be done in conjunction with regularly scheduled maintenance.
 Think about it like your plumbing (since gutters are basically the plumbing for your roof): when your plumbing is clogged, nothing can drain and the potential for overflow exists.
 If the clog is never cleared, nothing is getting through and water is spewing out.

 The same thing holds true for your gutters.
-If they are full of gunk and debris, they cannot properly drain the water off your roof and away from your building, opening the door for myriad number of possibilities, including a leaking roof, water buildup around your foundation, frozen gutters and more.
+If they are full of gunk and debris, they cannot properly drain the water off your roof and away from your building, opening the door for a myriad number of possibilities, including a leaking roof, water buildup around your foundation, frozen gutters and more.

 How do you avoid this?
 Simple: CLEAN YOUR GUTTERS.
 It’s a dirty job, but you have to do it.
 Better still, clean your gutters and then install Gutter Guards.